whiprandolph/bestseller/Part 2 - Why Are We So Lost？/05 - Encouraging Generosity vs Encouraging Selfishness.md

-## Chapter 5: Gift Economy vs Profit Economy
+## Chapter 5: Encouraging Generosity vs Encouraging Selfishness

 In every healthy culture I've found, elders consistently train children to be generous, and to see selfishness as a threat to their way of life.

 Sioux man Sitting Bull said, "Love of possessions is a disease," and Sioux man Ohiyesa described his upbringing: "I was trained to be a warrior and a hunter, and not to care for money or possessions, but to be in the broadest sense a public servant."
 Potawatomi woman Robin Kimmerer described how traditional Potawatomi elders would tell their children scary stories of what might happen if they act selfishly, and if selfishness were allowed to take hold in their society.

-When one or a few people act selfishly, the culture can respond and help them feel comfortable sharing again, or evict them if they insist on being selfish.**
+When one or a few people act selfishly, the culture can respond and help them feel comfortable sharing again, or evict them if they insist on being selfish.

 But what happens when a ruling class exists, so that a few people force laws on the rest, protecting their own wealth at all costs and forbidding people from standing for what's right?
-What happens when selfishness is allowed to fester, and people can no longer maintain a way of life based on sharing?**
+What happens when selfishness is allowed to fester, and people can no longer maintain a way of life based on sharing?

-### Profit Economy: When Selfishness is Allowed to Take Hold**
+### Profit Economy: When Selfishness is Allowed to Take Hold

 Tragically, ruling classes consistently impose a way of life that rewards selfishness, creating a _profit economy_.
 Profit economies motivate individuals to try to get more than they give, training people to profit from their neighbors.
 Over time, profit economies _move resources toward people who already have them_.
 In a profit economy, the more resources a person has, the more additional resources they are able to get.

 Capitalism, socialism, and communism are all examples of profit economies.
-The main difference is simply whether wealthy individuals and corporations control most property (capitalism) or whether the ruling government controls a larger share (socialism and communism).**
+The main difference is simply whether wealthy individuals and corporations control most property (capitalism) or whether the ruling government controls a larger share (socialism and communism).

 I recognize two major kinds of profit economy: market economies and command economies.
 Most unhealthy cultures have some mix of these.